voioo/iac-pulumi-seminar/pages/section-1.md

 <!--
 # Speaker Notes

+Setup:
+- Each stage brought new challenges
+- Progress wasn't always smooth
+- Different teams moved at different speeds

 Expand on each point:
 - Monolithic: Like your early one person projects - simple stack
 - SOA: Teams start interfering with each other, need coordination
 - Cloud Native: Kubernetes entered the scene and more complex automated orchestration becomes accesible
 - Modern: Mix of approaches based on needs

-Additional context to mention:
-- Each stage requires more automation
-- Manual processes don't scale
-- Teams need independence
-- Configuration becomes critical

 Key message: Infrastructure complexity follows system complexity - this is why we need better tools and practices.